 Visceral leishmaniasis (VL), transmitted by the female sandfly, is the second-deadliest parasitic disease after malaria.
-There are approximately 400,000 new cases of VL each year, 90 percent of which occur in six countries – Bangladesh, Brazil, Ethiopia, India, South Sudan and Sudan.
+In 2014, 90 percent of all new VL cases occurred in six countries – Brazil, Ethiopia, India, Somalia, South Sudan and Sudan.
 Without treatment, VL is nearly always fatal.

 Our antifungal medicine AmBisome® (amphotericin B liposome for injection) is recommended by the World Health Organization as a first-line treatment for VL.
 A 2010 study published in The New England Journal of Medicine demonstrated that a single dose of AmBisome was as effective and less expensive than conventional VL therapy containing amphotericin.